ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 Conditional instruction
 ------------------------

-Since the clang optimization option O1 above will generate **select** and **select_cc** to support conditional instruction, we add this feature in Cpu0 backend too.
+Since the clang optimization level O1 or above level will generate **select** and **select_cc** to support conditional instruction, we add this feature in Cpu0 backend too.
 Chapter12_3 support **select** with the following code added and changed.

 .. rubric:: lbdex/Chapter12_3/AsmParser/Cpu0AsmParser.cpp